DotEfekts/dotdo.es_content/writeups/machines/htb-cybermonday/1-initial-enumeration.md

 80/open/tcp//http//nginx 1.25.1/
 ```

-[[ssh|SSH]] and a [[http|HTTP]] server.
+SSH and a HTTP server.
 We don't have an credentials yet so we won't bother attempting to connect to the SSH server.
 Instead let's look at what's available on the HTTP server.

 Trying to connect to the server we're immediately redirected to `http://cybermonday.htb/`.
 Looks like we'll need to add the domain to our `/etc/hosts` file to continue.
 Once we've added that and navigated to the web page again we see an online shopping website, with various products and a landing page.